openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/advanced_settings.rst

 Allow Anonymous Discussion Posts
 ==================================

-The default for this setting is true.
-If true, students can create discussion posts that are anonymous to all users, including course staff.
+If the value for this setting is True, learners can create discussion posts that are anonymous and not attributable to them.
+Anonymous posts appear as anonymous to course team members as well as learners.

+The default value for this setting is True.

 ============================================
 Allow Anonymous Discussion Posts to Peers
 ============================================

-The default for this setting is false.
-If true, students can create discussion posts that are anonymous to other students.
-This setting does not make posts anonymous to course staff.
+If the value for this setting is True, learners can create discussion posts that appear anonymous to other learners.
+This setting does not make posts anonymous to course team members.

+The default value for this setting is False.

 ==================================
 Allow Public Wiki Access
 ==================================

+If the value for this setting is True, edX users can view your course wiki even if they are not enrolled in the course.
+The default value for this setting is False.

-If you are re-running a course and want students to be able to visit wikis from a previous run, this setting should be true.
-This will allow new students to visit and edit the old wikis as if they are part of the new course.
-Students must still be logged in to edX.org to participate in the public wikis, and wiki users will be able to see the history and changes made by all students (new and old) as usual.
+If you are re-running a course and want learners to be able to see wikis from a previous course run, you should set this setting to True.
+Learners in the new run of the course will be able to visit and edit the old wikis as if they are part of the new course.

+Learners must be logged in to edX.org to participate in any public wikis, and wiki users will be able to see the history and changes made by all learners (new and old) as usual.

 ==================================